 Breastfeeding can be a bit uncomfortable in the first few days, but it should not be excruciating.
-Cracked, bleeding nipples or stabbing, burning pains are not normal, contrary to common myths.
+Cracked, bleeding nipples or stabbing, burning pains are not normal, after the first few weeks.
 If you are experiencing pain or itching and have ruled out latch issues in baby, and especially if your pain is accompanied by white patches in your baby's mouth, it might be thrush.

 Luckily, with a little commitment to better self care and a few natural remedies, balance can be restored and thrush will become a thing of the past.

 Thrush is tenacious and it takes diligence to get rid of it.
 Changing your diet looks like cutting sugar (and most processed food in general), as well as inflammatory foods like grains and dairy for at least 30 days.
 But try not to focus on what you can't eat and instead think about all of the yummy things and healthy breastfeeding snacks that bring healing to your postpartum body.
 Leafy greens, garlic, onions, seeds like flax and chia, and bone broth all have wonderful gut healing properties that will really speed up the process of restoring balance.
 Fermented vegetables also nourish and repopulate the gut with probiotics, and many scientists believe consuming probiotics in food form is much more effective than taking them as pills or powders.